LisaHJung/O4B/README.md

 CTRL + C
 docker compose up --build
 ```
-The traces from the app should now be sent to the OTel Collector with the new configuration that further processses the traces before they are sent to Jaeger.

-**Refresh the Roll the Dice app page multiple times to send traces to the OTel collector**
+**Refresh the Roll the Dice app page multiple times to send the traces to the newly configured OTel Collector**

-Take a look at the terminal that is running Docker which should be displaying the OTel Collector logs.
-You should be able to see the traces that are flowing through the OTel Collector.
+Verify that the traces are flowing through the OTel Collector.
 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

 ### New OTel collector config